plone/plone.api/docs/contribute.md

 ## Continuous integration

 `plone.api` uses GitHub workflows for continuous integration.
-On every push to the `master` branch, GitHub runs its workflows for all tests and code quality checks.
+On every push to the `main` branch, GitHub runs its workflows for all tests and code quality checks.
 GitHub workflows are configured in the directory `.github/workflows` at the root of this package.